Ziyotek-SP-2020-Team1/AWS-Help/aws-setup/README.md

    - Cloudformation Linter
    - cfn-nag Linter

-9. Now you are done you can create you cloudformation files then used command `code` to open them in vscode.
+9. Now you are done you can create you cloudformation files then use command `code` to open your files in vscode.